 Paul is homeless in Hollywood.
-We met in front of the CNN Building where a group of homeless people gather outside to watch TV.
-The TV’s play audio outside and people watch the news, of course CNN.
+We met in front of the CNN Building where a group of homeless people gathers outside to watch TV.
+The TV’s play audio outside and people watch the news, of course, CNN.
 I think it’s awesome and I was happy to hear the security guards are cool.

 I can’t imagine fighting cancer and homelessness.
 I have another homeless friend that is battling cancer and homelessness in Hollywood.

 There is good news for Hollywood.
 You can read two posts I wrote on hardlynormal.com here and here.
 Hollywood Entertainment District has partnered with Common Ground’s 100,000 Homes Campaign to house the most vulnerable in the neighborhood.
 There are no words to express how grateful I am to see real change happening in my hometown.
 There is no way to know what Paul’s future will be, or my friend Kathy, but at least now there is hope.